DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 transformation is usually unproblematic.
 However, the commodification of intellectual labour has always been more difficult.
 While teaching and entertaining are like other services, publications are very different from other goods.
-Most of work to create an information product is expended in making the first copy.
+Most of the work to create an information product is expended in making the first copy.
 Even with the earliest printing presses, the cost of producing each subsequent copy is always much cheaper.
 In an open market, publishers would be encouraged to plagiarise